Administration

 Where the Rest of Admin Lives

 Each of the other admin surfaces has its own focused learning page worth reading: Users covers how to create accounts with invite links or direct passwords, manage clinical credentialing fields like NPI and DEA, and lock or unlock accounts (with permanent locks killing all active sessions immediately).
 Roles covers the granular permission system, including the smart dependency auto-resolution that prevents broken roles.
 Care Teams covers how staff groups gate patient visibility as the second axis of access control.
 System Logs covers the SHA-256 hash-chained tamper-evident audit log and one-click integrity verification.
-Templates covers the form builder including the 15 field types, three-tier role access (view / edit / sign), required-for-admission and required-for-discharge gates, and recurring forms with auto-draft generation.
+Templates covers the form builder including the 15 field types, three-tier role access (view / edit / sign), required-for-admission and required-for-discharge gates, recurring forms with auto-draft generation, and the form-category management.
 Manage Beds (inside the Front Desk page) covers bed inventory, units, and the reorder UI.
 Together those surfaces plus the Settings page are the entire administration story: focused, permission-gated, and audit-logged end to end.